 While you can continue to use spreadsheets for your business records, you'll need bridging software to make them MTD-compatible.
 Here's a quick explanation of the term: bridging software is a tool that takes data from your spreadsheet, and "translates" the information digital in the correct format to HMRC's system.

-Sounds complex?
-Perhaps it’s time to look into online accounting solutions that can manage your VAT processes within a single system.
+Perhaps it's time to look into online accounting solutions that can manage your VAT processes within a single system.

 Reaping the benefits of online accounting solutions